BEEN THERE: August 1998 (with Jacqueline); June 2024; June 2026.

 CINEMA: The "Field of Dreams" was featured in the classic movie Field of Dreams (1988), obviously, or else it never would have been built.

-I was surprised to learn from Philip Lowry's book Green Cathdrals that the field dimensions are so small.
-The seating capacity of 84 is based on 12 seats in each of the seven rows of the wooden bleacher behind first base.
+I was surprised to learn from Philip Lowry's book Green Cathdrals that the field dimensions of the original ball field are so small.
+(They probably changed from year to year after this locale became a tourist attraction.)
+The estimated "original" seating capacity of 84 was based on 12 seats in each of the seven rows of the wooden bleacher behind first base.

 One of the magical aspects of the movie was the way the players vanished into the cornfield after they finished playing.
 For a recreation of that movie special effect, see the cornfield photo below.
 (Speaking of which, late summer is by far the best time of year to visit the Field of Dreams, to get the closest "feel" to the original movie.)
 The reincarnated ghost players had to stay within the playing field or else forfeit their once-in-an-afterlifetime excursion into mortal existence once and for all.
 Burt Lancaster, as the rookie who only played for one inning in the major leagues before pursuing a career in medicine, saved Ray Kinsella's daughter's life.
 Links to relevant Web sites about the movie, and the book by W. P. Kinsella on which it was based, are found at the bottom of this page.